cyberpython/gitid/README.md

 `$Name: <git tag name> $`.
 If no tag is found, then `$Name$` is replaced by `$Name: WORKING $`.

+The file name extensions that are used are loaded from a file named `extensions.txt` placed in the same directory with the gitid executable.

-Only files with the following extensions are elligible for keyword substitution:
+If the `extensions.txt` file is not found, only files with the following extensions are elligible for keyword substitution:

         .adb, .ads, .c, .h, .cpp, .hpp, .cc, .java, .py, .js, .cs, .rc, .xml, .html, .htm, .xhtml